 A speech disorder is an impairment or disability to articulate speech sounds, fluency, and voice.

-- An articulation disorder is an irregular production of speech sounds characterized by omissions, substitutions, distortions, and additions, that may impede communication.
+- An articulation disorder is an irregular production of speech souds characterized by omissions, substitutions, distortions, and additions, that may impede communication.

-- A fluency disorder interrupts the person’s flow of speaking characterized by abnormal rate, rhythm, and repetitions in sounds, syllables, words, and phrases.
-Excessive tension, struggle behavior, and secondary mannerisms also join this disorder.
+- A fluency disorder interrupts the person’s flow of speaking characterized by abnormal rate, rhythm, and repettions in sounds, syllables, words, and phrases.
+Excessive tension, struggle behavior, and secondary mannersms also join this disorder.

-- A voice disorder is characterized by the atypical production and/or absences of vocal pitch, quality, volume, duration, and resonance, which would be considered inappropriate for an individual’s age or sex.
+- A voice disorder is characterized by the atypica production and/or absences of vocal pitch, quality, volume, duration, and resonance, which would be considered inappropriate for an individual’s age or sex.

 What is a Language Disorder?